By Leo Beletsky, Dan Werb, Ayden Scheim, Jeanette Bowles, David Lucas, Nazlee Maghsoudi, and Akwasi Owusu-Bempah

 Moving the United States beyond the opioid overdose crisis, pernicious inequities in law enforcement, and the unacceptably low levels of access to quality, evidence-based substance use disorder treatment requires bold, innovative solutions.
 The recommendations listed herein offer a roadmap to addressing the current challenges in drug policy.
 We urge the Biden-Harris Administration to immediately begin implementing these evidence-based recommendations to advance equity, health, and the social well-being of all Americans.

 This post is adapted from a draft memorandum.
+The brief, published in April 2021, is available here.

 Leo Beletsky is a Professor of Law and Health Sciences and Faculty Director of the Health in Justice Action Lab at Northeastern University School of Law.